 Join swimmers of all ages and skill levels for the SAA - Chicago Open Water Swim in beautiful Lake Michigan.
-Choose either the 1/2 mile, 1 mile, 1.5 mile or 3 mile option to support cancer research and leading-edge patient care at Rush University Cancer Center.
+Choose either the 1/2 mile, 1 mile or 2 mile option to support cancer research and leading-edge patient care at Rush University Cancer Center.

 Proceeds from the swim will support early-stage research and clinical trials for a variety of cancer types at the Swim Across America Lab at Rush University Cancer Center.

 Welcome to the Swim Across America - Chicago Open Water Swim!
 SAA - Chicago partnered with Rush University Cancer Center in 2012 and has since donated over $1.8 million to support cancer research and clinical trials there.
 Thank you for your support of cancer care in Chicago.

 Each year we are proud to host over 280 swimmers and volunteers, spectators and supporters, as well as Olympians near and far at our charity swim.
 We are so excited to have you join us for our annual swim on August 21 at Ohio Street Beach!

 Whether you are a veteran swimmer or you're looking to do your first open water swim, we welcome you to help us "Make Waves to Fight Cancer."